 Adding Jamf School Self Service to Jamf School

 To distribute the Jamf School Self Service app to computers, you must first add the app to Jamf School.
-Download the Jamf School Self Service package by navigating to the following link: https://docs.jamf.com/jamf-school/downloads/pkg/Jamf_School_Self_Service.pkg.
+Download the Jamf School Self Service package by navigating to https://docs.jamf.com/jamf-school/downloads/pkg/Jamf_School_Self_Service.pkg.
 After downloading the package, you can add it to Jamf School as an in-house macOS package.
 For more information, see Distributing In-House Apps and Books.

 Distributing Jamf School Self Service

 After adding Jamf School Self Service to Jamf School, you can distribute the app to a smart group of computers.
 If you want to distribute the app to all computers, you can create a smart group with the "Operating System" criteria, the "equals" operator, and "macOS" as the value.
-For more information, see Creating Device Groups.
+For more information, see Device Groups.
 After creating a smart group, you can distribute Jamf School Self Service to the smart group you created.
 For more information, see Distributing In-House Apps and Books.

-Logging In to Jamf School Self Service
+Jamf School Self Service Sign In

-Users are automatically logged in to Jamf School Self Service on their computer if they are assigned to that computer in Jamf School.
-If the computer is not assigned to a user, a user is automatically logged in to Jamf School Self Service if they are currently logged in on the computer as a network user and they have a username associated with their account in Jamf School.
+Users are automatically signed in to Jamf School Self Service on their computer if they are assigned to that computer in Jamf School.
+If the computer is not assigned to a user, a user is automatically signed in to Jamf School Self Service if they are currently logged in on the computer as a network user and they have a username associated with their account in Jamf School.

 Uninstalling Jamf School Self Service